Hazards and the Growing Need for Safety in Community Healthcare

 What can be done to help health care lone worker stay safe?

-Before developing a lone worker safety program, check the regulations in your area.
+Before developing a lone worker safety program, regularly check the regulations in your area.
 Some Canadian jurisdictions have specific laws around working alone.

 According to the Canadian Centre for Occupational Health and Safety, there are many steps that can be taken to help ensure the safety of the lone worker: